Elder Conservatorium of Music and School of Performing Arts: Academic programs

-The degree of Master of Philosophy is offered for the specializations of Composition, Musicology, Music Education, Music Performance, Music Performance, Pedagogy and Sonic Arts.
-Specializations for the degree of Doctor of Philosophy include Composition, Musicology, Music Education, Music Performance and Sonic Arts.
+The Elder Conservatorium of Music has been awarding degrees and diplomas in music to both men and women since the end of the nineteenth century.
+It was originally intended that the degree program be modelled on that at the University of Cambridge.

+The Elder Conservatorium offers undergraduate and postgraduate programs.

 Associate in Music, University of Adelaide

 Associate in Music, University of Adelaide (AMUA) was a degree conferred by the university.
 It was initially introduced in 1900 as a diploma course, predating the formation of the Australian Music Examinations Board (AMEB) in 1918.
 It was phased out in 1972.
 Notable graduates included: Maude Mary Puddy, (first graduate, 1900);